broussb/sierra-transfer-count/README.md

 4. Copy the "Project URL" (this is your `SUPABASE_URL`)
 5. Copy the "anon public" key (this is your `SUPABASE_ANON_KEY`)

-### Important Security Note

-The `.env.example` file is just a template.
-It should contain placeholder values only.
-Never put real credentials in any file that gets committed to your repository, as Netlify's security scanning will block the deployment.

 ### Database Setup